Explicit Koszul-dualizing bimodules in bordered Heegaard Floer homology: Verification of the homotopy

 \subsubsection{Case 5}

-In this and the next three cases we will consider a generator $\mathbf{x}$ on the $d$ side.
+In this and the next three cases we consider generators on the $d$ side.
+In this case, the generator $\mathbf{x}$ has key segment at left and key pair at left as the start of a moving strand.
 There are no special generators in this case (due to a strand ending at $p+1$ on the left).
-The only $d$-arrow to the $H$ side, giving the identity term, is shown in Figure \ref{fig:identity5}.
+The only $d$-arrow $\mathbf{x}\to\mathbf{y}$ to the $H$ side and the $H$-arrow $\mathbf{y}\to\mathbf{x}$, giving the identity term, are shown in Figure \ref{fig:identity5}.

-The only other $d$-arrow that changes the type of the generator is shown in Figure \ref{fig:excase5}, but we are still on the $d$ side.
+The only other $d$-arrow starting at $\mathbf{x}$ that changes the type of the generator is shown in Figure \ref{fig:excase5}, but we are still on the $d$ side.